top of page

 ORACLE

-As an Oracle for King Belial, it seems to me that I am doing the same thing that Christof does when he speaks for Sven in the movie Frozen while feeling like I'm in a meditative state.
+As an Oracle for King Belial and Hecate, it seems to me that I am doing the same thing that Christof does when he speaks for Sven in the movie Frozen while feeling like I'm in a meditative state.
 And on very rare occasions its more like I am an avatar like in Marvel's Moon Knight, but unlike Moon Knight, I do have free will if I do not want to act or speak on his behalf.

 DRUID